Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 A1 A: 9,000 years ago

 Archaeological evidence indicates that the milk of herbivorous mammals was utilized in parts of the Middle East's "Fertile Crescent" and its surrounding areas.
-Incidentally, it took a long journey before this practice reached Japan in the mid-7th century.
+Incidentally, this practice eventually made its way to Japan around the mid-7th century.

 A2 C: From the neighborhood

-In 1869 (Meiji 2), the "Tsukiji Hotel" was built for the "hired foreigners" contributing to modernization.
-Right next to it, they established the "Tsukiji Cattle and Horse Company," essentially a ranch, to procure milk and meat.
+In 1869 (Meiji 2), the "Tsukiji Hotel" was built for the "Foreign Experts" contributing to modernization.
+Right next to it, a company called the "Tsukiji Cattle and Horse Company" was established, essentially a ranch, to procure milk and meat.

 Previously, milk sales were primarily "home delivery."
 However, to meet the demand for milk sales in rapidly growing supermarkets, "one-way containers" (eliminating the need for collection) became necessary.
 The resulting paper cartons initially focused on household sizes of 500ml or more, but gradually became popular even in smaller capacities.